problem is that the Lords of Yesteryear never disappeared as we were promised

 and lawns fenced to keep wildlife out, barking dogs, housecats preying on

-songbirds, mini horse pastures and ground disturbance to accommodate essential
+songbirds, mini horse pastures, lawn watering, invasive weeds and herbicides applied to keep them at bay, and ground disturbance to accommodate essential

 services such as electricity, plumbing and septic.

 Conservatively, if the growth rate of the past 30 years continues, the overall population of the Greater Yellowstone region is expected to surge, in just 13 years’ time, from the current 450,000 denizens, to 677,000.
 That translates on the ground to another100,000 homes.

 Once infrastructure is bulldozed in for one subdivision, it fuels more

 adjacent access roads, and thus more infrastructure, accelerating the pace of